keyboardio/Kaleidoscope/README.md

 With this plugin, any active modifier on the keyboard will have the LED under it highlighted.
 No matter how the modifier got activated (a key press, a macro, anything else), the coloring will apply.
+Layer keys, be them layer toggles, momentary switches, or one-shot layer keys count as modifiers as far as the plugin is concerned.

 ## Using the plugin